 - No studded belts

 - No steel cap footwear

 - No chains hanging on jeans

-- No hooded clothing - No sunglasses or caps/hats
+- No hooded clothing

+- No sunglasses or caps/hats

-Court liaison services include providing advice, assessment, court reports and recommendation to judiciary.
+Court liaison services provided by the justice liaison nurse in the court include advice, assessment, court reports and recommendation to judiciary.
 The provision of advice to the court operates at a number of levels, both at an informal and formal level.
 Informal verbal advice is provided to a variety of criminal justice agencies including advocates, the judiciary, police, and probation service and corrections staff.
 More formal advice is provided to the courts through reports under Sections 38, 35, 25 and 23 of Criminal Procedure (Mentally Impaired Persons) Act 2003, and Section 333 of the Children, Young Persons & Their Families Act, 1989.
 These court reports are completed by "health assessors", legally defined as psychiatrists and psychologists.

 The function of Forensic Services in the prison is quite different.
 The service provided to prisons is, in essence, no different from that of a general community mental health service, except there are some very specific limitations in the kind of service that can be provided in a prison setting.
 In line with any other "community catchment", the responsibility for Forensic Services is to accept referrals either from the primary carers (prison medical staff) or from other mental health teams when their clients move into the prison catchment area.
 The prison liaison team provides the prisons with specialised services including out- patient mental health clinics (within the prison), screening, assessment, ongoing treatment.
+The forensic caseload consists of inmates with axis 1 disorders such as psychosis, schizophrenia, hyper mania and severe risk of suicide.
+There are other teams within the wire to support those with mild to moderate mental health issues.